List of basic commands of unix

 df - Reports the disk space usage for the file system.

-hostname - Displays the name of the current host system.
+- Displays the name of the current host

 du - Disk usage